Best Software

 Concord

-Best for: Budget-conscious teams that want basic AI contract capabilities with room to grow into Horizon
+Best for: Budget-conscious teams that want a simple contract platform with room to grow into Horizon

 Concord is a contract management platform that has historically focused on simplicity and accessibility.
 In November 2025, the company launched Horizon, a conversational AI-first contract intelligence platform that enables users to query and manage agreements through natural language.